Anushka9833/E-Commerce-App/README.md

-NOTE:  You can log in the app using :  username: user1 , password: 123
+NOTE:  You can log in the app using the username and password you entered in the register page dynamically .